Pickle Rick and Space Prison: Inside “Rick and Morty” Season 3 With Dan Harmon

 “Even if they were rude about it sometimes, I just figured that meant they loved the show,” says Harmon, who co-created the mind-bending cartoon with Justin Roiland.
 “It’s better for someone to want your show so badly that they’re insulting you, than if they didn’t give a crap what you made.”

 As of July 30, those fans’ breathless wait was over.
-(Adult Swim surprise-dropped the first episode on April 1, but the third season didn’t begin in earnest until July 30.)
-Now, seven episodes later, the consensus seems to be that the wait was worth it.
+(Adult Swim surprise-dropped the first episode on April 1, but the third season didn’t begin until months later.)
+Now, seven episodes in, the consensus seems to be that the wait was worth it.
 Perhaps even had the wait been closer to the seven years and counting since George R.R.
-Martin’s last opus, rather than the less than two years since Rick and Morty season two ended, it would still be worth it.
-So far, the new episodes have been pristine models of quality control and consistency.
-They’re overflowing with big ideas, complex jokes, goofy science, and evolving characters–or at least enough to keep the fans busy rewatching while they await the practically inevitable Rick and Morty season four.
+Martin’s last opus, rather than the less than two years since Rick and Morty season two, it would still be worth it.
+The new episodes have been pristine models of quality control and consistency.
+They’re overflowing with big ideas, complex jokes, goofy science, and evolving characters–or at least enough so to keep fans rewatching while they await the practically inevitable Rick and Morty season four.

 As we hurtle closer toward the bittersweet reality of this season ending, Fast Company spoke with Dan Harmon about whether Rick is a superhero, how to animate a rat battle, and the unlikely inspiration for Pickle Rick.

-Other Ways The Writers Considered Getting Rick Out Of Space Prison
+Other Ways Considered For Getting Rick Out Of Space Prison

 “I think we spent some time toying with the notion of a big, physical prison break, with him dwelling among the prison culture and getting rescued by maybe a bunch of characters that we’ve met in previous episodes,” Harmon says.
-“I think it was Justin who finally said, ‘What if we just begin the episode with him already out of prison in someplace like Shoney’s, saying how crazy it was that he broke out of prison.
+“I think it was Justin who finally said, ‘What if we just begin the episode with him already out of prison in someplace like Shoney’s, saying how crazy it was that he broke out of prison?’
 I remember us responding, ‘Yeah, it would be funny but it would probably piss off the fans,’ because I imagined they’d feel owed something.
 And that got us starting to think, well, if we did begin the episode that way, what would justify beginning it that way that wouldn’t piss off the fans.”

 The Inspiration For What Actually Ended Up Happening